 Institute for Oral History News

-The first clips of video oral histories recorded by the Institute for Oral History for the Texas Holocaust and Genocide Commission oral history project are now available online.
-Eventually, additional clips will be posted along with the transcripts of interviews with nineteen liberators of German concentration camps at the end of World War II.
+The full series of trailers of the video oral histories recorded by the Institute for Oral History for the Texas Holocaust and Genocide Commission Texas Liberators oral history project are now available online.
+Eventually, the transcripts of interviews with all nineteen participants, who were liberators of German concentration camps at the end of World War II, will also be published

 Dr. Sloan Presents Lecture/Workshop in South Texas

 Dr. Stephen Sloan, Institute director, is the invited plenary lecturer and workshop leader for the upcoming South Texas Oral History Workshop, Friday, February 15, through Saturday, February 16, at Texas A&M University in Kingsville.